The best deals in the 2022 January sales – follow live

 Good morning deal hunters!

 Hello and happy new year!
-Welcome to The Independent’s rolling coverage of the January sales where the IndyBest team will be bringing you the very best deals and discounts for your shopping delight.
+Welcome to The Independent’s rolling coverage of the January sales where the IndyBest team will be bringing you the very best deals and discounts throughout the day.

-Whether you’re after a new eyeshadow palette, Shark vacuum, North Face puffer or Samsung TV, you’re in the right place to bag a bargain.
+Whether you’re after a new Shark vacuum, Samsung TV or AirPods, you’re in the right place to bag a bargain.
 So without further ado, let’s get shopping!

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.